New healthy breakfast ideas for kids, and adults, are always welcome, right?

-As you scroll through this list, many of the ideas here can be whipped up easily (like the eggs, pancakes, French toast, etc.) for a big family or a crowd of company with this, my FAVORITE kitchen gadget: a stainless steel (no dangerous Teflon) electric frying pan!
+As you scroll through this list, many of the ideas here can be whipped up easily, like the eggs, pancakes, French toast, etc., for a big family or a crowd of company with this, my FAVORITE kitchen gadget: a stainless steel electric frying pan!
+(Avoid dangerous Teflon.)

-First, if you’re sick of trying to figure out what is “good for you” and what is “bad”, or which foods are healthier alternatives when grocery shopping, check out the new Real Food Ingredient Guide (enter to win one by subscribing for the Kitchen Kop updates!), or for even more help, watch the video on the Real Food for Rookies class.
+First, if you’re sick of trying to figure out what is “good for you” and what is “bad”, or which foods are healthier alternatives when grocery shopping, check out the new Real Food Ingredient Guide, or for even more help, watch the video on the Real Food for Rookies class.

 10 HEALTHY BREAKFAST IDEAS: